KzFactorios/FavoriteTeleport/notes/spec_sheet_1.md

 - create a function or structure in the control.lua (call it on_first_tick) that will run once for each player when they begin the game either by starting a new game or when loading a save file.

-- all players should be able to change all favorites they own. chart_tags should only be editable by the creator, with the exception that every player should be able to make any chart tag a favorite of their own even if created by another player. ext_tags will track, via the faved_by_players list, what users have favorited the location.
-This allows for one list of chart_tags and ext_tags per surface.
-If a player tries to edit another players chart_tag, there should be mechanisms in place to disallow editing other than being able to favorite that location
+- all players should be able to change all favorites they own. map_tags should only be editable by the creator, with the exception that every player should be able to make any map_tag a favorite of their own even if created by another player.
+This is achieved by adding the player's index to the faved_by_players table.
+This allows for one list of map_tags per surface.
+If a player tries to edit another players map_tag, there should be mechanisms in place to disallow editing other than being able to favorite that location
 -no need for player permissions beyond what has already been mentioned.

 - as this is a new project, there is no need to tackle migrations just yet

 - plan for localization.
 If opportunities for locale specific phrasing is in order, create the proper entries.
 Place all of the necessary .cfg files into a folder name locale\en.
 This folder should contain a settings.cfg, controls.cfg and strings.cfg.
 All user facing strings should be localized.
 Use the local\en folder

 - wherever possible, use caching strategies to mitigate performance issues.
-Chart_tags and ext_tags could be accessed frequently, so develop a strategy to aid performance.
+Map_tags could be accessed frequently, so develop a strategy to aid performance.

 - this project will be debugged in vscode